 More than two terawatts of solar and wind power are in the queue in the United States—an outpouring of planned clean-energy projects that is bigger than today’s grid itself—and are awaiting approval from regulators to be built and connected.
 Yet even with the current levels of RES generation, market-based indicators illustrate that RES additions to the grid are causing price volatility that will only continue as more renewable power comes online.

 The extent of RES penetration today varies widely across the United States (Exhibit 1).
 The California Independent System Operator (CAISO), the Southwest Power Pool (SPP), and the Electric Reliability Council of Texas (ERCOT) have the highest relative levels of in-place RES generation compared with load—approximately 35 to 45 percent—primarily from solar and wind.
-Far lower levels of RES generation exist in the Midcontinent ISO (MISO), the Northeastern ISOs (the Pennsylvania–New Jersey–Maryland Interconnection, New York ISO, and ISO New England).
+Far lower levels of RES generation exist in the Midcontinent ISO (MISO) and the Northeastern ISOs (the Pennsylvania–New Jersey–Maryland Interconnection, New York ISO, and ISO New England).

 Focusing on the ISOs with a higher share of RES generation today, we see that volatility has already increased across four power price dimensions.